-1. Mudharabah agreement
+Mudharabah agreement

-Al-mudharabah is a contract of business cooperation between two parties, where the first party (Shahibul Maal) provides all (100%) capital, while the other party becomes the manager.
+Al-mudharabah is a contract of business cooperation between two parties, where the first party (Shahibul Maal) provides all (100%) capital, while the other party becomes the manager (Muhammad, 2013a).
 Mudharabah business profits are divided according to the agreement set forth in the contract, whereas if the loss is borne by the capital owner as long as the loss is not due to the manager's negligence.
-If the loss is due to fraud or negligence of the manager, then the manager must be responsible for the loss.
-(Management of Islamic bank financing, Muhammad, 102)
+If the loss is due to fraud or negligence of the manager, then the manager must be responsible for the loss (Muhammad, 2013b).

 Karnaen Perwaatmadja stated that al-mudharabah (profit sharing) that is, capital participation in a government or private company in the form of profit sharing.
-Abdullah Saeed stated, that mudharabah is a contract between two parties where one party is called shohibul mal (investor) entrust money to a second party, called mudharib, for the purpose of running a business.
-(Muamalah Jurisprudence, Drs.
-Sohari Sahrani, Dra Hj.
-Ru'fah Abdullah, 2011: 188).
+Abdullah Saeed stated, that mudharabah is a contract between two parties where one party is called shohibul mal (investor) entrust money to a second party, called mudharib, for the purpose of running a business (Sahrani & Abdullah, 2011).